How do you know if something belongs to someone? Or if belongs to just one person or lots of people?

 wolves

-When something 'belongs' to one of these words, we put the apostrophe at the end of the word, just as with boys' and girls'.
+When something 'belongs' to one of these words, we put the apostrophe at the end of the word, just like we did with girls' earlier on.

 For example: